gunthercox/ChatterBot/docs/training.rst

 .. image:: _static/training-graph.svg
    :alt: ChatterBot training statement graph

-Several training classes come built-in with ChaterBot.
+Several training classes come built-in with ChatterBot.
 These utilities range from allowing you to update the chat bot's database knowledge graph based on a list of statements representing a conversation, to tools that allow you to train your bot based on a corpus of pre-loaded training data.

 You can also create your own training class.
-This is recommend if you wish to train your bot with data you have stored in a format that is not already supported by one of the pre-built classes listed below.
+This is recommended if you wish to train your bot with data you have stored in a format that is not already supported by one of the pre-built classes listed below.